wasmCloud/examples/wasmcloud-chat/actors/broker-channel/README.md

 The following is a description of the relevant subjects used by this actor

 * `wcc.frontend.requests` - Subscribed to by the actor via the `frontend` named capability provider.
 Messages received here are then used to invoke the `messages` capability provider, with an appropriate acknowledgement returned.
-* `wcc.events.[user|room].*` - Subscribed to by the actor via the `backend` named capability provider.
+* `wcc.backend.events.[user|room].*` - Subscribed to by the actor via the `backend` named capability provider.
 Messages received here are then forwarded to the front-end by publication to the frontend events subject.
 * `wcc.frontend.events.[user|room].*` - Subscribed to by all manner of front-end consumers.
 These subjects are where actual chat messages are published and then delivered to various user interfaces, e.g. via websockets or other proxies like Phoenix Liveview websites.

 ## Provider Linking